-Over the past few years our students have produced some excellent EPQs at Sydenham High, including dissertations focused on the Ebola outbreak, the portrayal of Julius Caesar in the media, and the health implication of a diet from Southern Asia.
+Over the past few years our students have produced some excellent EPQs at Sydenham High, including dissertations focused on the Ebola outbreak, individual privacy legislation and the impact of Nazi Germany on the Bauhaus School.

 The EPQ is a rewarding but challenging part of the curriculum which adds additional depth to girls’ studies.
 It is a great opportunity to experience university-style study and expand knowledge in a specific area of interest.
 It helps develop independent research skills and is valued by universities.